Santiagorich/MilaFinder/README.md

 <img src="https://user-images.githubusercontent.com/48382642/146652359-c59c9129-d918-4620-a208-4c24aab2ab49.png" width="500">

 # TO DO
- Publish to Play Store and AppStore... at some point
+ Publish on Play Store and AppStore... at some point